Spring Load Restrictions

 Posted Until Further Notice

-As of June 14, 2019, load restrictions have been removed on all Mille Lacs County roads, except CSAH 1.
-CSAH 1 will remain posted until further notice.
+As of March 9, 2020 load restrictions have been placed on all Mille Lacs County roads.

 Mille Lacs County asks for everyone’s cooperation in adhering to the posted spring load restriction weight limits.

 Spring load restrictions are a strategy to preserve paved and gravel roadway surfaces during the time when they are most vulnerable to damage.
 The cost of asphalt resurfacing projects in Mille Lacs County typically exceeds $200,000 per mile, and the taxpayers have made a significant investment in our road system.
 Overweight vehicles during spring load restrictions could literally cause millions of dollars of damage.